Treating brain tumour related epilepsy

-Treatment of seizures in people with a brain tumour can be particularly complex and difficult due to the additional effects that having a brain tumour causes.
+Treating brain tumour epilespsy can be particularly complex and difficult due to the additional symptoms that having a brain tumour causes.

 Anti-epileptic drugs (AEDs)